udaykumar0515/Smart-Research-Assistant/README.md

 **Built for the research community**

-*Frontend prototype demonstrating intelligent AI assistance for academic research*
+*Interactive demo showcasing intelligent AI assistance for academic research*